Mitch Garver Player Props: Rangers vs. Cardinals

-After going 2-for-5 with a double and an RBI in his last game, Mitch Garver and the Texas Rangers face the St. Louis Cardinals (who will hand the ball to Adam Wainwright) at 8:05 PM ET on Monday.
+After going 1-for-3 in his last game, Mitch Garver and the Texas Rangers face the St. Louis Cardinals (who will hand the ball to Matthew Liberatore) at 8:05 PM ET on Tuesday.

-In his most recent appearance, he had two hits (going 2-for-5 with a double and an RBI) against the Mariners.
+He had a one-hit showing in his last game (1-for-3) against the Cardinals.

 Mitch Garver Game Info & Props vs. the Cardinals